php-fig/fig-standards/proposed/http-message.md

      * comma concatenation.
 For such headers, use getHeaderLines() instead
      * and supply your own delimiter when concatenating.
      *
-     * If the header did not exist, this method should return a null value.
+     * If the header did not appear in the message, this method should return
+     * a null value.
      *
      * @param string $name Case-insensitive header field name.
      * @return string|null